NOAA releases winter weather outlook: How La Niña will impact Texas

 The 90-day-outlook was published Thursday morning by the Climate Prediction Center, part of the National Oceanic and Atmospheric Administration’s (NOAA) National Weather Service.
 It gives people a rough idea of what November, December and January will look like across the country.

-The forecast is heavily influenced by the presence of La Niña, which forecasters recently said was 75% likely to stick around through the winter months.
+The forecast is heavily influenced by the presence of La Niña, which was forecasted 75% likely to stick around through the winter months.

 La Niña tends to split the country in half, bringing a dry winter to the southern half and a wetter winter to the northern half.